ravewillow6383/city-explorer-python/README.md

 ## Architecture
 I built this application using python3.
 I installed python dotenv and requests for my dependancies in this project.
-I've added flask and flask_cors to my list of used dependancies
+I've added flask and flask_cors to my list of used dependancies 7/17/19: added flask-sqlalchemy and flask-migrate to build up

 ## API
 have a .env file containgin API keys from dark sky and from google geo code.